Windsor & Eton Central railway station: Royalty & Empire

 After leaving the platform, visitors could see the restored royal waiting room with figures of Queen Victoria and the Prince and Princess of Wales, before entering 'The Royal Parade' area.
 A walkway was constructed up and around the canopy, allowing visitors to view figures of the royal party exiting the waiting room and the queen boarding her Ascot landau.
-Over seventy wax figures of 2nd Battalion Coldstream Guards formed part of this scene.
+More than seventy wax figures of soldiers of 2nd Battalion Coldstream Guards formed part of this scene.

 The last part of the exhibit was the 'Sixty Glorious Years' audio-visual show.
 The show outlined the growth of Great Britain using slides and projections, before the screen sank to reveal moving animatronic figures of some of the great personalities of the Victorian age, including Queen Victoria herself.

 The exhibition closed in the late 1990s and almost all of the exhibits were taken away.
 The locomotive The Queen was too expensive to remove, so, rather than being cut up, it was incorporated as a feature of a restaurant on the concourse where it remains today.
 The tender – the only original (and historic) part of the replica engine – was sold to a scrap dealer and cut up, although the springs and axleboxes were salvaged for use in the replica London, Brighton & South Coast Railway Atlantic project at the Bluebell Railway, and part of one side was rescued by the Slough and Windsor Railway Society, where it is now on display.
 The original Royal Saloon No. 9002 is preserved at the Museum of the Great Western Railway.
 It is not known what happened to the replica coach.
 The Royal Waiting Room is part of a restaurant on the concourse.